Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Introduction

-More specifically, on the one hand, as depicted in Fig.~\ref{fig:intro}~(b), existing LReID methods~\cite{pu2021lifelong,ge2022lifelong,yu2023lifelong,wu2021generalising} follow the distillation baseline~\cite{li2017learning} to distill knowledge at the logit level.
+As depicted in Fig.~\ref{fig:intro}~(b), existing LReID methods follow the distillation baseline to distill knowledge at the logit level.
 This paradigm heavily relies on the learned classifier.
 However, unlike conventional lifelong learning~\cite{kirkpatrick2017overcoming,li2017learning,tung2019similarity,zhao2021continual}, LReID is inherently a fine-grained open-set problem.
 The distillation paradigm would restrict the model's ability to incorporate valuable knowledge for recognizing unseen identities during inference.
 It also limits person Re-ID in real-world applications in two aspects.
-Firstly, although advanced methods that rely on replaying data of old tasks, namely exemplars~\cite{wu2019large,zhao2020maintaining,rebuffi2017icarl,hou2019learning}, achieve satisfactory performance, they are impractical for Re-ID applications due to strict privacy constraints associated with pedestrian data.
-Secondly, the number of classes in the LReID datasets significantly exceeds those in conventional lifelong learning tasks, such as CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{deng2009imagenet}.
+Firstly, relying on replaying data of old tasks, namely exemplars~\cite{wu2019large,zhao2020maintaining,rebuffi2017icarl,hou2019learning}, is impractical due to strict privacy constraints associated with pedestrian data.
+Secondly, the number of classes in the LReID datasets significantly exceeds those in conventional lifelong learning tasks, such as ImageNet~\cite{deng2009imagenet}.
 The high dimensional classifier would consume great resources when saving it for knowledge distillation.